-Implementation Our implementation reads a program file and outputs the posterior mean, variance, skewness, and kurtosis for a specified variable of interest.
-For discrete variables supported on \mathbb{N} , it also computes the posterior probability masses up to a configurable threshold.
-To have tight control over performance, especially for the multivariate Taylor polynomials, we implemented our method in Rust [16], a safe systems programming language.
-Our implementation is available in the supplementary material and will be made available on Github after the review process.
+Implementation Our tool Genfer reads a program file and outputs the posterior mean, variance, skewness, and kurtosis of a specified variable.
+For discrete variables supported on $\mathbb{N}$ , it also computes the posterior probability masses up to a configurable threshold.
+To have tight control over performance, especially for the multivariate Taylor polynomials, Genfer is written in Rust [20], a safe systems programming language.
+Our implementation is available on GitHub: github.com/fzaiser/genfer

-Numerical issues To ensure that the results are numerically stable, we also implemented interval arithmetic to bound the rounding errors.
-Initially, we found that programs with continuous distributions led to catastrophic cancelation errors, due to the logarithmic term in their GFs, whose Taylor expansion is badly behaved.
+Numerical issues Genfer can use several number formats for its computations: 64-bit floating point (the default and fastest), floating point with a user-specified precision, and rational numbers (if no irrational numbers occur).
+To ensure that the floating-point results are numerically stable, we also implemented interval arithmetic to bound the rounding errors.
+Initially, we found that programs with continuous distributions led to catastrophic cancellation errors, due to the logarithmic term in their GFs, whose Taylor expansion is badly behaved.
 We fixed this problem with a slightly modified representation of the GFs, avoiding the logarithms (details in Appendix C).
-For all the examples we tested, our implementation is accurate up to at least 6 significant digits (using 64-bit floating point numbers).
+For all the examples in Section 5.2, our results are accurate up to at least 5 significant digits.